 The Grand Valley State University Battle Creek Regional Outreach Center (BCROC) opened on November 4, 2019.
 Located at 8 Michigan Avenue West in downtown Battle Creek, Michigan, the center serves as the home for the Director of Community Engagement, Special Projects Coordinator, Career Navigator, and Office Assistant, as well as several part-time student workers.
 This space is available for anyone in the Battle Creek and southwestern Michigan community to receive advisement and resources to assist with their educational journey.

-Through additional funding from WKKF, six graduates from Battle Creek Central High School received a full-ride scholarship to attend GVSU in 2020.
-The BCPS Health and Teacher Education Pipeline Scholarship program provide funding for the cost of tuition and fees, housing, dining, and a book stipend.
-Scholarships were awarded to ten additional students in 2021, and twelve in 2022.
+Through additional funding from WKKF, six graduates from Battle Creek Central High School received full-ride scholarships to attend GVSU in 2020.
+The BCPS Health and Teacher Education Pipeline Scholarship program provides funding for the cost of tuition and fees, housing, dining, and a book stipend.
+Scholarships were awarded to ten additional students in 2021, twelve in 2022, and 18 in 2023.
 The grant also helped implement a unique advising model utilizing a college-based career navigator.
-The career navigator addresses educational access barriers, and provides holistic support, planned curricular and extracurricular activities, and weekly advising sessions for scholars to 27 current Pipeline Scholars.
+The career navigator addresses educational access barriers and provides holistic support, planned curricular and extracurricular activities, and weekly advising sessions for scholars to 45 current Pipeline Scholars.